RealEskalate/Remote-G4-Telegram-Bot-Learning-Path/Part_4/Readme.md

-# Part 3: Introduction To Finite State Machine And User Registration
+# Part 4: Connecting To Database and Adding Webhook

 Welcome to Part 4 of the A2SV Remote Second Year Telegram Bot Development Phase!
 In this section, we'll transition from temporary storage using FSM to permanent storage in mongodb or any of your favorite storage space using aiogram library.
 To get a hands on experience you will be implementing commands that will register user, get all users registered so far, get one user using his/her Id, filter users by name, update one user by his/her ID, delete one user by his/her Id.
 You will also get chance to look at web hook concept and experiment with it.